This opportunity is currently closed but will re-open in Monday, August 24, 2020.

 After the research paper is submitted and approved by NC Space Grant, the second half of the scholarship award ($1,500) will be released (anticipated date: April 2020).

 Upon selection, awardees must submit an acceptance form and provide a photo and biographical information; inform NC Space Grant of changes of address; and respond to academic and employment follow-up surveys.

 Students may be asked to share their experience in public forums, in social media, in an NC Space Grant News story, in professional meetings, etc. Awardees will be requested to collaborate with the NC Space Grant communications specialist, Lee Cannon (firstname.lastname@example.org).

 How to Apply

-Interested students must complete an online application.
+Interested students must complete an online application (see link below).
 Please read all program guidelines including applicant eligibility and reporting requirements before submitting your application.